 (Click The Image Below.)

-To conclude, I think there is great value to be had with both agmatine and arginine/citrulline supplementation.
+To conclude, I think agmatine and arginine/citrulline supplementation is valuable.
 My suggestion would be to simply try agmatine sulfate for about a month and note any benefits that you experience.
 Then, obtain a quality arginine/citrulline formula like Nytric EFX Pro 2 and try that for about a month to see how it stacks up against the agmatine.

 I wish you all the best of success in conquering your goals!